What Foods are Safe to Eat on a Gluten-Free Diet?

-Cutting out gluten from your diet may seem like a daunting task.
+Cutting out gluten from your diet may seem like a daunting task for someone that is newly diagnosed with Celiac Disease.
 Fortunately, there are many healthy and delicious foods that are naturally gluten free!

 The most cost effective and healthy way to start following a gluten free diet is to focus on these naturally gluten free foods: